 III.
 Market Situation

-Gold traded at $1,344.90 (-0.21%).
-Gold prices fell slightly, due to decreased demand for safe-haven assets amid easing geopolitical risks.
-Meanwhile, the dynamics of the U.S. currency provided some support to the gold.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell 0.03 percent to 89.49.
+Gold traded at $1,185.70 (+0.11%).
+Gold prices rose slightly, correcting after a significant fall in the previous week.
+However, the further growth in gold prices was limited by the positive dynamics of the U.S. currency.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, increased 0.18 percent to 96.28.
 Since gold prices are tied to the dollar, a weaker dollar makes the precious metal cheaper for holders of foreign currencies.